david-kerwick/david-kerwick.github.io/_posts/2015-09-06-trying-out-the-zsh-shell.md

 Only way to find out is to try it out.
 I've used bash for forever so hopefully it's not too different ;)

-#Update zsh
+# Update zsh
 May as well start off with the latest version
 {% highlight bash %}
 brew install zsh
 {% endhighlight %}

-This installs zsh to `/usr/local/bin/zsh` so I beleive some things need to change for that, it needs to be added to the list of accepted shells
+This installs zsh to `/usr/local/bin/zsh` so I believe some things need to change for that, it needs to be added to the list of accepted shells

-#Add homebrew zsh to allowed shells
+# Add homebrew zsh to allowed shells
 {% highlight bash %}
 sudo vi /etc/shells
-#add in the line
+# add in the line
 /usr/local/bin/zsh
 {% endhighlight %}

-#Change the shell
+# Change the shell
 Then change the shell

 {% highlight bash %}
 chsh -s /usr/local/bin/zsh
 {% endhighlight %}

-#Configure zsh
+# Configure zsh
 Restart the terminal and zsh should scare you with a world of options...
 That is
 > "This is the Z Shell configuration function for new users"

 I followed the config wizard changed what I thought made sense.